2003 Melbourne thunderstorm

-The 2003 Melbourne thunderstorm was a severe weather event that occurred over the city of Melbourne, Australia, and surrounding areas of Victoria, from 1 to 6 December 2003.
+The Melbourne Thunder Storm of 2003 was a severe weather event that occurred over the city of Melbourne, Australia, and surrounding areas of Victoria, from 1 to 6 December 2003.
 Considered as Melbourne's worst storm since 1972, the Australian Bureau of Meteorology called the storm a "one-in-50-year to one-in-100-year event".

 Storm overview

 Earlier storms had already occurred across Melbourne's east on 2 December 2003, with 10–12 mm of rainfall pouring in the afternoon and evening.
 However, these storms were unrelated to the thunderstorms that formed on the night.
 According to the Bureau of Meteorology, the storm formed at around midnight over Craigieburn, then grew in size as it moved in a south-easterly direction towards the Melbourne CBD and Westernport Bay.
 The Bureau issued a severe thunderstorm warning based on their observations at 11.38 pm.

 The two hours from midnight to 2 am saw extremely heavy rainfall, with some areas recording more than 100 mm of rain in that time.
 The rapid rainfall caused flash flooding, which resulted in extensive damage to property.
 The storms also brought large hail, with some accounts describing hailstones as large as golf balls.
 The storm hit during Emergency Communications Victoria's "routine upgrade" of computers at their two dispatch centres, which forced emergency workers to use alternative methods of rescue.

 After reaching Westernport Bay at 5 am on 3 December 2003, the storm gradually blew itself out.